Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-08/build-content-generation-app-part-2.md

   The middleware will run on port **8081**.

-## Step 4: Run the Front-End Service Locally
+## Step 4: Run the front-end service locally

 1. **Navigate to the front-end folder**.
 Go to the front-end folder in your cloned repo.